vseryakov/backendjs/README.md

 - global system-wide options will be defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_ROOT env variables
 - reboot
 - login as `backend` user using the AWS keypair private key
+- install the backendjs and node:

+        ./bkjs build-node
+        npm install backendjs --backend_deps_force

+- reboot and login into the server
 - run `ps agx`, it should show several backend processes running
 - try to access the instance via HTTP port for the API console or documentation

+## Existing AWS instance

+In case of existing properly setup AWS instance running Linux with Amazon AMI or CentOS, and only needed to start the backendjs as a service, assuming node.js is already installed, if not just run `./bkjs build-node` before the command below:

+        npm install backendjs
+        sudo bkjs init-service

+After that the backend will be started by the systen on the next reboot or force the start by `sudo service bkjs start`

 ## AWS Beanstalk deployment